 Please join us every third Thursday of each month from 7 - 8:30pm for a sharing session at the First United Methodist Church in Oneonta.

-We do not hold a sharing session on the third Thursday in December.
-Instead we will hold our annual Candle Lighting Ceremony on December 13, 2020 starting at 6:45pm via ZOOM.
+There will not be a sharing session on the third Thursday in December.
+Instead we will hold our Worldwide Candle Lighting Ceremony on December 13, 2020 starting at 6:45pm via ZOOM.
 All participants are asked to

 The Compassionate Friends